Andy Jones (footballer, born 1963): Style of play

-A pacey goalscoring striker, he had fantastic shooting ability despite weakness with his touch and linking play.
+A goalscoring striker, he had shooting ability despite weakness with his touch and linking play.

 "Andy had tremendous pace and power, and although he was new to league football, that rawness turned out to be an advantage.
 He hadn't really been coached so didn't think like other forwards or make the runs other forwards would.
 Consequently, defenders didn't really know what to expect from him.
 Andy liked the ball early and over the top, rather than worrying about a lot of build-up play.
 That was fine because, once you got him in behind the opposition defence, he was a fantastic finisher.
 Off the field he was a great lad.
 He was both humble, despite his scoring record, but also a very confident player."

 — Former teammate Robbie Earle in 2012.

 Post-retirement

 After leaving the game due to injury, Jones became a financial advisor.
 He worked as a rep for the Mizuno Corporation and spent time as a network specialist at BT.
 He later took up residency in Ringwood, working as a director of his own food waste recycling company.
+A suite at Vale Park was named after him in July 2004.